ibm-cloud-docs/CDN/faqs.md

 The path for a CDN mapping or for the origin is treated as a directory.
 Therefore, users trying to access the origin path should access it as a directory (with a slash).
 For example, if CDN `www.example.com` is created using the path that includes the `/images` directory, the URL to reach it should be `www.example.com/images/`

-Omitting the slash, for example, using `www.example.com/images` will result in a **Page Not Found** error.
+Omitting the slash, for example, using `www.example.com/images` results in a **Page Not Found** error.

 ## How do I set up my Content Delivery Network for IBM Cloud Object Storage (COS)?
 {: faq}